EMDR Therapy in Tampa & St. Petersburg

 At IBW, EMDR therapy is:

-• Highly effective for trauma, anxiety, and PTSD
+Highly effective for trauma, anxiety, and PTSD

 Understanding Eye Movement Desensitization and Reprocessing (EMDR)

 EMDR counseling is a powerful tool for addressing trauma, but preparation is critical for both success and limiting potential negative effects.
 Before starting EMDR, often several sessions are dedicated to understanding your unique situation, establishing rapport, and ensuring you feel safe and supported.
 This preparation allows your therapist to develop a tailored approach to guide you effectively.
-If your interested in learning more about how it works, we recommend reading our guide to EMDR therapy.
+If you’re interested in learning more about how it works, we recommend reading our guide to EMDR therapy.

 EMDR Therapy Techniques & Process